SomethingNew71/classicminidiy/PULL_REQUEST_TEMPLATE.md

 ### Why Should This Be In Core?

-Explain why this functionality should be in atom/atom as opposed to a package
+Explain why this functionality should be in classicminidiy/master

 ### Benefits